digitalcraftsman/hugo-minimalist-theme/README.md

 Did you found a bug or got an idea for a new feature?
 Feel free to use the [issue tracker](https://github.com/digitalcraftsman/hugo-minimalist-theme/issues) to let me know.
 Or make directly a [pull request](https://github.com/digitalcraftsman/hugo-minimalist-theme/pulls).

+Please create a seperate branch for your pull request.

 ## License